Disclaimer: This is not the Pakistan Meteorological Department

 PWP’s aim is to make the Pakistani public fully aware of the effects of climate change.
 We all know that Pakistan is trapped in “War against Terrorism” and 99% public believe that Pakistan’s life is at state due to it and many websites, blog and media only highlight or give importance to those events but in reality Pakistan faces more deadly threat from climate change than from the Taliban, India or America.

-The world was created by God in the form of disaster, meaning collision of different gases etc and it will end in the same way that is global warming.
-We will witness many weather disasters like 2004 tsunami, 2011 tsunami etc before the world will come to end, so you can see that it will not be wars that will end human kind, but natural disaster.
+We know that every period on Earth ends with a mega disaster be it the Permian or the Jurassic period.
+We will witness many weather disasters like 2004 tsunami, 2011 tsunami etc before the world will come to end, so you can see that it will not be wars that will end human kind but natural disaster would.
 We will do are utmost to give the people a reliable and accurate weather forecast so they can be fully aware of the weather ahead of them.
 So follow Pakistan Weather Portal™ (PWP) and stay connected with the world of weather.

 Pakistan Weather Portal™ (PWP) is the only weather blog of Pakistan that is the most highest achievement ever.
 Besides that, PWP is also mentioned on many famous websites and blogs.
 Many people have liked PWP on Facebook and twitter.
 Following are some of the notable achievement of PWP since its creation in 2011;

 - Washington Post, one of the most popular newspaper of the world from United States, mentioned PWP’s article on the outbreak of Peacock disease. (check here)

 - The Nation, a Pakistani newspaper, took some paragraphs from PWP’s article on Karachi’s dust storm. (check here)